nsokolo/Axpo_assignment/README.md

 for days between **01-01-2023** and **03-01-2023**, apply appropriate transformation and save results into `generacja_mocy_20230101-20230103.csv` in main folder.

 ## Few comments

-The main idea for this package is the separation of extract, transform and load logic.
-Each component inherits from general, semi-abstract class of given type to ensure that contract between components will be perceived.
-Adding new data sources will demand to add  extract and transform classes, without any changes in current logic.
+With a focus on modularity, the package boasts a clear separation of extract, transform, and load logic.
+Each component adheres to a general, semi-abstract class, guaranteeing compatibility and ease of use.
+Adding new data sources is made simple, requiring only the addition of extract and transform classes, without any disruptions to the existing framework.